intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

    5.15.44-lts2021-iotg
    ```

-10. Run commands below to install userspace libraries and tools.
+10. Run commands below to install userspace libraries and tools on the VM.
 If prompted, answer 'y' to proceed with the installation
     ```sh
     cd $HOME/build